isomerpages/singapore-customs-cms/_temporary-import-scheme/Alternatives to the Temporary Import Scheme/ATA Carnet.md

     <label for="accordion4">Replacement of Expiring ATA Carnet</label>
 <div>
       <ul>
-				<li>ATA Carnet holders wishing to extend the re-exportation or re-importation due date beyond the Carnet validity date will need to seek a replacement Carnet.
-Please contact SICC for replacement before writing in to <a href="mailto:Customs_Carnet@customs.gov.sg"> Customs Carnet </a>, at least 1 month before the validity date of the expiring Carnet.<br>
+				<li>A replacement ATA Carnet may be used if the Original ATA Carnet is lost, stolen, destroyed, or expiring.<br>

+For lost or stolen ATA carnet, a copy of the police report made in the country of occurrence will need to be submitted before the replacement ATA carnet can be approved.<br>

+For approval of the use of replacement ATA Carnets, please write to  to <a href="mailto:Customs_Carnet@customs.gov.sg"> Customs Carnet </a>.<br>
 </li>
 				</ul>
 			<ul>